feugen/QtObjectDetector/README.md

-# QtObjectDetector
+# QtObjectDetector - OpenCV pipeline creator for images und videos

-An early version of a Qt/C++ software to interact with OpenCV for object recognition and tracking.
-It will be possible to create a basic piplene and deploy it to images or videos.
+A Qt/C++ application to interact with OpenCV.
+It is possible to create a basic piplene and deploy it to images or videos (in development).
+Currently you can use 12 OpenCV functions and almost all parameters of these functions.
+The supported functions are: CvtColor, Threshold, AdaptiveThreshold, MedianBlur, Blur, GaussianBlur, BitwiseNot, Pow, Erode, Sobel, Laplacian, AddWeighted.

 ![Test Image 1](QtObjectTracker.bmp)